-As the bitter cold and dry winter sweeps this part of the world it’s time for new hairstyles.
+As the bitter cold and dry winter sweep this part of the world it’s time for new hairstyles.
 And it’s all about protecting your strands against excessive dryness.
 Protecting the ends and ensuring your hair stays hydrated.
 Therefore retaining as much moisture as possible when you choose a hairstyle.

 Braids and Twists

 Braiding or twisting our kinks is an ancient practice and continues to be a favourite, especially in winter.
-Twisting protect hair against cold and wind, while giving it a break from frequent manipulation.
+Twisting protects hair against cold and wind while giving it a break from frequent manipulation.
 It doesn’t hurt chunky braids and kinky twists with extensions are so on trend this winter.
 But short mini kinky twist hairstyles also look great.

 A great hairstyle option for winter.
 You can either use textured hair for a fuller and more natural look or straight hair.

 Not as common anymore, but a weave is a great way of changing things up.
 Doing so without altering your natural hair, keeping it protected underneath.